 IN A NUTSHELL

 Main Takeaways: Always apply products as directed.
-But as a rule of thumb, wedge the application of your chosen serum in between your cleanse (or tone if you partake) and your moisturizer.
+But as a rule of thumb, complete the application of your chosen serum on freshly cleansed skin and before your moisturizer.

 Good to Know: Know your serum ingredients and be sure to use serums targeted for your specific skin concerns.